isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/c-cstm-prof-files-mgrs/c-new-svr-files-mgrs.md

 ---
 description: The Server Files Manager displays all of the directories in the Data Workbench server installation directory, including configuration and look-up files.
-seo-description: The Server Files Manager displays all of the directories in the Data Workbench server installation directory, including configuration and look-up files.
-seo-title: Create a Server Files Manager
 solution: Analytics
 title: Create a Server Files Manager
 topic: Data workbench